hsu-library-project-x/citing-insights-beta/README.md

 A big thank you to our alpha and beta testers!
 They are in alaphabetical order:
 Sue Armitage, Victoria Bruner, Chris Guillen, Sally Hang, Julia Heatherwick, Alison Holmes, Katia Karadjova, Cyril Oberlander, Jeremy Shellhase, Meghann Weldon, and Joshua Zender.

+## User Guides

+A [quick guide](./CI Documentation Beta.pdf) was developed by the Citing Insights team to assist users.